youennf/draft-ietf-avtcore-rtp-sframe/draft-ietf-avtcore-rtp-sframe.md

 * The same CipherSuite is used for this step as for the per packet / frame step the resulting key will be used with.

+# SFrame Ratcheting with per SSRC keys

 If ratcheting is used, the per SSRC key derivation step MUST be done once at the start of the session, and then each subsequent ratchet is done on the per SSRC specific keys using the SFrame ratcheting algorithm described in section 5.1 of {{!RFC9605}}.

-This results in a key tree that looks like the following for an offer that has three different SSRC's called a, b, and c.
+This results in a key tree that looks like the following for an offer that has three different SSRC's a, b, and c.

 ~~~
 ┌────────┐